Rowena Guanzon: Commission on Elections

-On April 28, 2015, Guanzon was named a commissioner to the Commission on Elections (COMELEC) for a seven-year term, lasting until February 2022.

-During the 2022 Philippine presidential election, Guanzon notably presided over the disqualification cases filed against presidential candidate Bongbong Marcos that were raffled to the COMELEC First division.
-Days before retirement, Guanzon publicly named fellow commissioner Aimee Ferolino as "the one delaying the decision in favor of Marcos" before leaving the post.
+On April 28, 2015, Guanzon was named a commissioner to the Commission on Elections (COMELEC).
+During the 2022 Philippine presidential election, Guanzon presided over the disqualification cases filed against presidential candidate Bongbong Marcos.
+Guanzon publicly named fellow commissioner Aimee Ferolino as "the one delaying the decision in favor of Marcos" before leaving the post.
 Guanzon claimed that Ferolino was purposely delaying her resolution regarding the disqualification case for Guanzon's vote to not be counted because of pending retirement.
 Guanzon publicly expressed dismay against Ferolino, and mentioned that an "influential senator" was also interfering with the case.
-Meanwhile, Ferolino lambasted Guanzon for "mind conditioning" the public against her and reiterated that "she needed more time".
-Eventually, the First Division decided to junk the petition in favor of Marcos after Guanzon's retirement.
+Ferolino criticized Guanzon for "mind conditioning" the public against her and reiterated that "she needed more time".
+The First Division decided to dismiss the petition in favor of Marcos after Guanzon's retirement.

 P3PWD Party List

-Rowena Guanzon campaigned for the P3PWD Party List during the 2022 House of Representatives elections although she was not among the official nominees of the organization.
+Guanzon campaigned for the P3PWD Party List during the 2022 House of Representatives elections although she was not among the official nominees of the organization.
 The partylist won a single seat.

-On June 14, 2022, all of P3PWD's nominees withdrew and a new set of nominees was named with Guanzon as its first nominee.
+On June 14, 2022, all of P3PWD's nominees withdrew and Guanzon was named as its first nominee.
 The Commission on Elections approved the substitution and Guanzon took oath on June 23.
-Guanzon's assumption of her position as P3PWD representative was halted by a temporary restraining order by the Supreme Court taking action on the petition of Ronald and Ducielle Marie Cardema of the Duterte Youth.
+Guanzon's assumption of her position as P3PWD representative was halted by a temporary restraining order by the Supreme Court taking action on the petition of Duterte Youth.
 In 2024, the Supreme Court barred Guanzon from taking her congressional office by nullifying her nomination, citing grave abuse of discretion by COMELEC in approving her substitution past the designated deadline.

+P3PWD contended again for a seat in the House of Representatives in the 2025 elections.

+2028 Philippine senate campaign

+On March 13, 2026, during the launching of the Cebu Alliance for Duterte 2028 (CAD) in Cebu City, Guanzon announced that her intention that she will run for the senate in 2028.
+Guanzon said that she will fight for the Visayans and reclaiming a senate seat to represent the Cebuano people despite not being Cebuano herself.
+Guanzon was also endorsed by CAD on that event along with pediatrician and media personality Richard Mata.
+Vice President Sara Duterte revealed that Guanzon and three others have expressed their interests to be a part of her slate in 2028.

+Personal life

+Guanzon has five brothers and two sisters.
+She choose not to marry, describing herself as a feminism and attesting that she grew up in a family where women are neither encouraged or discourage to marry.

+In late 2025, Guanzon sued a person for unjust vexation and oral defmation after she was told off for coughing in at the Power Plant Mall in Makati.